EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

     :alt: alternate text
     :figclass: align-center

-    Fig. 1: Connection between the Tripartite Guide and the four principles of the OHS Codex/KIP.
+    Fig. 1: Connection between the Tripartite Guide and the five principles of the OHS Codex/KIP.
 The OHS Codex/KIP principles and their dimensions are indicated by coloured arrows.
 The icons correspond to the guiding icons from the Tripartite Guide.